top of page

 So EV brakes last longer?
 Why is that?

-An EV can slow down in two ways.
+An EV can brake in two ways.
 One way is by pressing on the brake pedal like you would in any car.
-A set of calipers clamp down on a metal disk located on the axle at each wheel and thus slows the car.
+A set of calipers clamps down on a metal disk located on the axle at each wheel and thus slows the car.
 This is called friction braking.

-The other way is called regenerative braking and that only happens in an EV or hybrid.
+The other way is called regenerative braking, and that's something that only an EV or hybrid can do.
 Regenerative braking is a wonderful EV feature that does two cool things that friction brakes cannot do.

 2. Regenerative braking doesn't use the friction brakes.
-So to the extent that you can slow down using regen braking only then you are saving the wear and tear on the traditional friction brakes.
+So to the extent that you can slow down using regen braking only, then you are saving the wear and tear on the traditional friction brakes, prolonging their life.

-Even better, the brake pedal on most EVs is smart and uses blended braking.
+Even better, the brake pedal on many EVs is smart and uses blended braking.
 That means when pressing the brake pedal gently, as if coming to a nice, controlled stop, the EV will fully utilize regenerative braking first.
-The friction brakes are invoked only if you are braking strongly such as a rapid slow-down or emergency stop.
+The friction brakes are invoked only if your braking pressure exceeds the capability of regen braking. e.g., harder or emergency braking.

 1-Pedal Driving (1PD)